JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

     }
     ```

 Pretty simple, isn't it?!
-You've provided a platform-specific implementation by using a straightforward delegation to an implementation of someone else.
+You've provided a platform-specific implementation by using a straightforward delegation to a third-party implementation.

 ### JS

 The JS implementation will be very similar to the JVM one.

-1. In the `jsMain/kotlin` directory, create the structure `org/jetbrains/base64`.
+1. In the `jsMain/kotlin` directory, create the `org/jetbrains/base64` package.
-2. Create the `Base64.kt` file in the new directory.
+2. Create the `Base64.kt` file in the new package.
 3. Provide a simple implementation of the `Base64Factory` object that delegates to  the NodeJS `Buffer` API:

     ```kotlin